daisygabi/TempletJavaScriptReactJsBootstrap/README.md

 # Template project starter for JavaScript, React.js, Html and CSS

-This is a template project, you can use as fast starter for your project.

-Run the project:
+1. To build the project locally, run:

+NPM
+- npm install
+- npm start

+Yarn
-> yarn install
+- yarn install
-> yarn start
+- yarn start
-In your default browser http://localhost:8000 should be launched.

-Run the project with running tests:
+Run with tests:
-> yarn test
+- yarn test

+2. Then open localhost:3000 in a browser and the application should be running.

+You can download or fork this project in order to save time in your development.
-Happy coding.
+Happy Coding.